Professor Michael Collyer, a Reader in Geography at the University of Sussex talks to us about Migrants on the margins.

 A growth in the geographical size of urban areas as a result of increased population.

-Students can research one of the six cities that the Field Research Programme team will study.
+Students can research one of the four cities that the Field Research Programme team will study.
 Using population data and information about political and economic change within the country in question, students can try to plot population increases against particular socio-economic circumstances.
 From this students might like to draw up a ‘recipe for migration’, citing the key factors that push people to migrate to cities in particular.

 Ask students to write down (anonymously) on a piece of paper some of the negative views people have of migrants.
 Picked at random, these views can be used to explore what it may feel like to be a migrant as well as why it is that unkind stereotypes are sometimes used for them.
 With a link to Citizenship curricula, students may like to explore ways in which they can tackle xenophobia.